psychobas/text2sdg_joss/paper.md

 # Features

 The `detect_sdg()` function identifies SDGs in texts that are provided via the `text` argument.
 By default, the three query systems Aurora, Elsevier, and SIRIS are used and queries for all SDGs are run.
-Other query systems can be specified with the `system` argument and only a subset of SDGs can be specified with the `sdg` argument.
-With the `crosstab_sdg` function, users can extract either correlations between systems (Figure \ref{example} D) or between SDGs (Figure \ref{example} D). `text2sdg` also allows users to run user specified query systems with the `detect_any` function and provides functions to plot the results (`plot_sdg`, Figure \ref{example} C), see the package vignette (https://cran.r-project.org/web/packages/text2sdg/vignettes/text2sdg.html) for more details.
+Other query systems can be specified with the `system` argument and a subset of SDGs to be detected can be specified with the `sdgs` argument.
+With the `crosstab_sdg` function, users can extract either correlations between systems (Figure \ref{example} D) or between SDGs (Figure \ref{example} E). `text2sdg` also allows users to run user specified query systems with the `detect_any` function and provides the `plot_sdg` function to plot the results (Figure \ref{example} C), see the package vignette (https://cran.r-project.org/web/packages/text2sdg/vignettes/text2sdg.html) for more details.